 A PIMP typically lives for 5 years under normal use – using a particular pad once per cycle.
 If you don't typically wash and reuse any pads mid-cycle, your collection will last for years and years.
 You'll probably be lusting after some new, fabulous pattern long before any of your PIMPs bite the dust.
 However, a pad's longevity can be shortened if you usually wear and wash a pad more than once during a cycle.
 Like anything, the more you use it the faster it wears out.
 But having fewer pads and washing and reusing them more frequently doesn't mean you don't get your $'s worth since your initial investment was smaller.
 Think about it this way: A pad will last for about 65 washings or 5 years – whichever comes first.

 Maybe you just know your partner will reject the idea of cloth pads or think it's "gross."
 Maybe you're still figuring it out for yourself or on the fence about whether to switch to cloth pads.
 It can be a little scary at first.
 Probably ever since you can remember you've been getting the same old message: keep it secret, keep it safe, and by all means throw it away!
 If you need help opening the discussion, you could visit this website together or send him or her the link.
-Hopefully your partner will see cloth pads aren't so strange after all and that women across the U.S., Canada, Mexico, Australia, and Europe are switching every day.
+Hopefully your partner will see cloth pads aren't so strange after all and that people across the U.S., Canada, Mexico, Australia, and Europe are switching every day.

 You really only have to share your decision if you want to.
 On the other hand, if you want to rinse, soak, or dry your cloth pads in a common bathroom, it might be nice to clue them in.
 We're all at different comfort levels and little courtesy can go a long way.
 Obviously, Party In My Pants doesn't advocate that you treat your period like a top-secret mission, but here are some things to consider:

 - If you soak your PIMPs, you might want to choose an opaque container with a label.